how to make a phone case from scratch

 Mainly, cases are accessories fashioned to give support and safeguard phones from damages accruing to dust and drop.
-Not only are phone cases reasonably expensive, but they also arrive the marketplace in numerous sizes, brands and make.
+Not only are phone cases reasonably expensive, but they also arrive at the marketplace in numerous sizes, brands and make.
 Apparently, for these reasons, many users find it difficult to identify one that fits their phone and personality.
 However, making a phone case from scratch can be more comfortable and easy than it seems.
 If so, then It’s time to make one for yourself right away

 How to make a hot glue mobile phone case